freesewing/markdown/dev/tutorials/pattern-design/constructing-the-neck-opening/en.md

 ```

  - We're adding a point named `right` to `points` which holds our part's points
- - We're using the Point constructor, which takes two arguments: The points X and Y values
+ - We're using the Point constructor, which takes two arguments: The point's X and Y values
  - The X value is `measurements.head / 10`
  - The Y value is `0`